TP-252: A Novel Derivative of Eicosapentaenoic Acid

 A preclinical asset with clinical proof of concept in multiple GI indications.

-TP-252 is a novel salt comprised of eicosapentaenoic acid as the free acid (EPA-FFA) and an amino acid chelate.
-TP-252 dissociates completely in the gut into these two well-characterized, safe entities to provide delivery of EPA-FFA.
+TP-252 is a novel salt comprised of eicosapentaenoic acid as the free acid (EPA-FFA) and a mineral amino acid.
+TP-252 dissociates completely in biological fluids into these two well-characterized, safe entities to provide delivery of EPA-FFA.
 TP-252 provides key advantages over EPA-FFA as the natural oil to enable rapid commercial development as a prescription drug.
-We have selected two GI indications for TP-252 based on Phase II studies with EPA-FFA demonstrating it is well-tolerated and effective.
+We are targeting two GI indications for TP-252 based on Phase II clinical studies with EPA-FFA demonstrating it is well-tolerated and effective.

 TP-252 for treatment of ulcerative colitis

-The lead target indication for TP-252 is maintenance of remission in ulcerative colitis patients.
+The lead target indication for TP-252 is adjunct therapy to 5-ASAs for maintenance of remission in ulcerative colitis patients with a history of mild to moderate disease.

 Ulcerative colitis, a type of inflammatory bowel disease, is characterized by inflammation and ulceration of the colon and rectum, and causes abdominal pain, bleeding, and diarrhea.
-Our focus on this indication is based on clinical data showing that EPA helps maintain remission in ulcerative colitis patients at increased risk of relapse (Scaioli et al. 2017).
+Our focus on this indication is based on clinical data showing that EPA reduces relapse rates in ulcerative colitis patients who have been in stable remission but are at increased risk of relapse.

 TP-252 for treatment of familial adenomatous polyposis (FAP)